 Negligent Hiring

-By law, it is a trucking company’s responsibility to ensure that their drivers have sufficient qualifications and operate their 18-wheelers safely.
-If the company does not thoroughly screen their employees during the hiring process or if it doesn’t properly monitor its drivers throughout their employment period then they may be liable for negligent hiring or inadequate training.
+By law, a trucking company must ensure that their drivers have sufficient qualifications and operate their 18-wheelers safely.
+If the company does not thoroughly screen its employees during the hiring process or properly monitor its drivers throughout their employment period, they may be liable for negligent hiring or inadequate training.

 The Federal Motor Carrier Safety Administration (FMCSA) imposes strict regulations on who trucking companies can hire to operate their vehicles.
 Companies are required to document that each driver: